Eobard Thawne: Flashpoint

 In the 2011 Flashpoint storyline, a new timeline is created through the alteration of history.
-The Reverse-Flash reveals that his body is permanently connected to the Speed Force, enabling him to create a negative version, with which he escaped prison.
-He was unable to alter Barry's transformation into the Flash, however, as that would effectively erase himself from existence.
-Instead, Thawne decides to ruin Barry's life during the latter's childhood, killing his mother, Nora.
-Thawne later reveals that the Flashpoint timeline was created when Barry went back in time to stop the Reverse-Flash from killing Nora.
-After Thawne is killed by this reality's Batman with a sword stab through the chest, the Flash travels back in time to stop Barry's younger self from altering history but instead, under Pandora's manipulations, a third, new timeline is created, in which DC Comics' continuity takes place from 2011 onward.
+Thawne reveals that his body is permanently connected to the Speed Force, enabling him to create a negative version, with which he escaped prison.
+He was unable to alter Barry's transformation into a speedster, however, as that would effectively erase himself from existence.
+Instead, Thawne decides to ruin his nemesis's life during Barry's childhood, killing Nora Allen.
+Thawne later reveals that the Flashpoint timeline was created when Barry went back in time to stop him from killing Nora.
+After Thawne is killed by this reality's Batman with a sword stab through the chest, Barry travels back in time to stop Barry's younger self from altering history but instead, under Pandora's manipulations, a third, new timeline is created, in which DC Comics' continuity takes place from 2011 onward.

-The New 52

-In The New 52 reboot of DC's continuity, Thawne's origin is re-established as hailing from the Central City of a 25th-century devoted to the Flash.
-As a child, Thawne witnessed his father murder his mother and subsequently get arrested.
-One day, he is struck by lightning and gains the ability to control the flow of time around him, making it appear as if he is moving at superhuman speeds.
-Believing himself to have been "chosen" by the Speed Force as the Flash's replacement, Thawne dons a costume similar to the hero's and begins to terrorize the Gem Cities as "Zoom", demanding the citizens accept him as a king.
-However, he is enraged when people rebel against him in the Flash's name.
-Jealous and bitter that the Flash is worshiped and loved by the people despite their similar powers, Thawne uses Rip Hunter's notes to travel back in time, where he starts recruiting four individuals "touched by the lightning" (the Speed Force) across history, after "saving" them from situations he himself put them into under the false pretense that he requires their help to vanquish the "evil menace" of the Flash.